-1.3 Statement of the Problem
+1.2 Statement of the Problem

-Despite the government's concern and education about the dangers of drug abuse, the prevalence of drug abuse continues to be felt at an alarming level in Universities in Uganda (Mayojo, 2006).
-Therefore, drug abuse must be solved with immediate effect and if not, social problems such as school dropout, poor academic performance, sexual immorality, stress and destruction of school and

-Ugandan property will remain the order of the day.
-It's upon this background the research investigated the influence of broadcast media on fight against drug abuse among Ugandans.
+Despite the government's concern and education about the dangers of drug abuse, the prevalence of drug abuse continues to be felt at an alarming level in Universities in Uganda Mayojo, (2006).
+Therefore, drug abuse must be solved with immediate effect such as Comprehensive prevention program, Promote positive lifestyle choices, sSelective interventions concentrate, Communicate incentives or benefits for adopting, Cooperate with the mentors and other youth-influential adults and Audience's attention should be drawn to immediate, high-probability consequences of behavior.
+And if not, social problems such as school dropout, poor academic performance, sexual immorality, stress and destruction of school and Ugandan property will remain the order of the day.
+It's upon this background the research investigated the influence of broadcasting media on fight against drug abuse in Uganda.

-The Government of Uganda recognizes the dangers/problems the society is experiencing due to large number of its population being drug abusers especially the youth between the age of 15 and 3oyears.
-The government has initiated initiatives such as media campaigns aimed at addressing the problem of drug abuse among adolescents in and out of school but the number has continued to increase especially in Universities and colleges where at least 25% abuse drugs inform of alcohol and 14% abuse drugs inform of marijuana, cocaine, cigarettes and tobacco (Mwebesa 2009).
+The Government of Uganda recognizes the dangers/problems the society is experiencing due to large number of its population being drug abusers especially the youth between the age of 15 and 3 oyears.
+The government has initiated initiatives such as media campaigns aimed at addressing the problem of drug abuse among adolescents in and out of school but the number has continued to increase especially in Universities and colleges where at least 25% abuse drugs inform of alcohol and 14% abuse drugs inform of marijuana, cocaine, cigarettes and tobacco Mwebesa (2009).

-1.4 Purpose of the study
+1.3 Purpose of the study

-The purpose of the study was to investigate on the effect of broadcast media in fight against drug abuse among the Ugandans.
+The purpose of the study was to investigate on the effect of broadcasting media in fight against drug abuse among the Ugandans.

-1.5 Objectives of the Study
+1.4 Objectives of the Study

 - i.
-To examine the role of broadcast media in educating and enlightening the Ugandans on drug abuse. - ii.
-To examine the challenges facing broadcast media in creating awareness on drug abuse. - iii.
-To asses policies in place that are designed to fight drug abuse in Uganda
+To examine the role of broadcasting media in fighting against drug abuse. - ii.
+To examine the Challenges faced by broadcasting media in fighting against drug abuse in Uganda. - To assess the strategies of improving broadcasting media's role in fight against drug abuse in Uganda